History of the Han dynasty: Reconsolidation under Guangwu

-While acting as a commissioner under the Gengshi Emperor, Liu Xiu gathered a significant following after putting down a local rebellion (in what is now Hebei province).
+While acting as a commissioner under the Gengshi Emperor, Liu Xiu gathered a significant following after putting down a local rebellion (in what is now Hebei).
 He claimed the Han throne himself on 5 August 25 CE and occupied Luoyang as his capital on 27 November.
 Before he would eventually unify the empire, there were 11 others who claimed the title of emperor.
 With the efforts of his officers Deng Yu and Feng Yi, Liu Xiu, now emperor Guangwu, forced the wandering Red Eyebrows to surrender on 15 March 27 CE, resettling them at Luoyang, yet had their leader Fan Chong executed when a plot of rebellion was revealed.